Opera Singer

 Dale G.

-Asked by Kingsing over 9 years ago
+Asked by Kingsing about 10 years ago

 Hi Dale!
 Have you been studying privately or at your college with a teacher who is a classical technician?
 If not, that's the best place to start.
 NATS.org is a reputable place to start looking for a teacher.
 But if you have any opera singers in your area whose technique you admire, ask them about their teachers.
 Opera technique takes a while to develop, but after you and your teacher feel that your technique and performance ability is strong enough, you can start applying for young artist programs and local productions.
 It also is worth investigating majoring in vocal performance as well.
 Grad school is where most people's opera careers begin.
 Good luck!